DIY Finishing - Finishing Techniques

 photo source: meadowwoodgarden.com

-If, however, the staining is uneven and there are spots on the surface of the wood, but they are not very noticeable, the defect can be reduced by using methods to even out the colour.
-This method is very common in furniture factories, but it is not complicated and can be used for smaller projects or even diy projects.
+If, however, the coloring is uneven and spots appear on the surface of the wood, but not very noticeable, the defect can be reduced by using color-uniforming methods.
+This method is very common in furniture factories, but it is not complicated and can be used in smaller or even diy projects.

-The levelling can be done with a stain solution similar to the one used to stain the wood, but more diluted, which is applied in a very thin layer on the stained surface or after the first coat of primer.
-The solution should be solvent-based, preferably acetone-based.
-The coat should be very thin so as not to change the colour (the evenness will darken the original colour a little) and not to affect the adhesion of subsequent coats (if applied over the primer coat).
-The layer over which the levelling coat is applied must not be sanded to avoid altering the colour.
+Uniformization can be done with a staining solution similar to that with which the wood has been stained, but more diluted, which is applied in a very thin layer on the stained surface or after the first coat of primer.
+The solution should be solvent based, acetone based is best.
+The layer must be very thin so as not to change the color (the levelling will slightly darken the initial color) and not to affect the adhesion of subsequent coats (if applied over the primer).
+The layer over which the levelling compound is applied must not be sanded so as not to alter the color.

-Another way to even out is by lightly staining the first coat of primer.
-In this case, too, the addition of colour should be small so as not to change the colour too much and give the finish a plastic look.
-To be added to the primer the bath must be of the same nature.
-That is to say, in solvent-based primer, solvent-based and in water-based primer, water-based.
-Be careful, not all of them are compatible even if they have the same nature.
-That's why a test should be done beforehand.
+Another way to even is by lightly staining the first coat of primer.
+Again, the addition of color should be small so as not to change the color too much and not give a plastic look to the finish.
+To be able to be added to the primer, the color must be of the same nature.
+That is to say, in solvent-based primer, you add a solvent-based putty and in waterborne putty a water-based putty.
+Be careful, not all are compatible even if they are of the same nature.
+That is why a test must be done beforehand.

-Wood staining is an important step and if it is not done well the whole project can be ruined.
-I've always said that wood is very important, but what sells furniture (or other wooden objects) is the design and finish.
-Furniture made from the best wood, even if it has an attractive design will not be bought if it is full of stains.
+Wood staining is an important step and if it is not done well the whole project can be missed.
+We have always said that wood is very important, but what sells furniture (or other wooden objects) is the design and finish.
+Furniture made of the best wood, even if it has an attractive design will not be bought if it is full of stains.

 On the other hand, we have to learn that wood is a special material with a personality that we cannot always tame.
-But that's its charm.
-A wood that absorbs differently and has a less than uniform final appearance can be much more appreciated and desirable than one whose uniformity can be considered monotonous.
-I'm not talking about ugly stains, but about the appearance of wood that absorbs more on one side and less on the other.
+But that is precisely its charm.
+A wood that absorbs differently and has a final appearance that is not very uniform can be much more appreciated and more desirable than one whose uniformity can be considered monotonous.
+I am not talking here about ugly stains, but about the appearance of wood that absorbs more on one side and less on the other.
 It is its signature that we must learn to respect.

 wood staining